emilrwx/fresh-dark/README.md

 ## Contributing

-This theme currently only supports JavaScript, HTML & CSS.
+This theme is tested with JavaScript, Python, HTML & CSS.
 If you find any inconsistencies, please file a [issue](https://github.com/Kurkulis/fresh-dark/issues).
 Feel free to [contribute](https://github.com/Kurkulis/fresh-dark).
 All help is welcome.